Utah vs. Oregon State NCAA Football Odds, Plays and Insights | October 23, 2021

 Oregon State Stats and Trends

-- This year, the Beavers have one ATS win in two games as an underdog of 3 points or more.

-- Oregon State's games this year have gone over the total in two out of six opportunities (33.3%).
+- Oregon State's games this season have gone over the total in two out of six opportunities (33.3%).

-- When Oregon State scores more than 22.7 points, it is 4-1 against the spread and 4-1 overall.
+- Oregon State is 4-1 against the spread and 4-1 overall in games when it puts up more than 22.7 points.

-- In games that Oregon State piles up more than 347.0 yards, the team is 3-2 against the spread and 3-2 overall.
+- Oregon State is 3-2 against the spread and 3-2 overall when the team churns out over 347.0 yards.

-- The Beavers have turned the ball over nine times this season, one more turnover than the Utes have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.